Spanish version

 Reveal sample answer

-Sofía mentions she has a boyfriend.
-You're curious about him.
+Sofía mentions she has a good friend and you're curious about him.

 Your task - ask Sofía about him: